google/fuzzbench/docs/developing-fuzzbench/adding_a_new_benchmark.md

 ## Testing it out

-Once you've got a benchmark integrated, you should test that it builds and runs successfully with at least one fuzzer (e.g. afl):
+Once you integrated a benchmark, you should test that it builds and runs successfully with at least one fuzzer (e.g. afl):

 ```shell